New York Habitat Blog - Home

 Officially known as the l’Ossuaire Municipal, the Catacombs continue to fascinate tourists and locals alike.
 Visitors must descend a spiral staircase twice as deep as the Metro to begin a 45-minute self-guided tour through the damp and dark quarters.
 At the entrance hangs a sign warning all those about to pass through, “Arrete!
 C’est ici L’Empire de la Mort” – “Stop!
 Here is the Empire of the Dead.”

-The Catacombs are located in the fourteenth arrondissement of Montparnasse, accessible by the Denfert-Rochereau station.
+The Catacombs are located in the 14th arrondissement of Paris, accessible by the Denfert-Rochereau station.
 The museum is open from 10 a.m. to 5 p.m. every day except Monday, though the last admission is at 4 p.m.
 Price of admission is eight euros.

 Want to explore the mysterious and macabre side of Paris this fall?
-New York Habitat has hundreds of vacation rentals conveniently located near the Catacombs and the famous neighborhood of Montparnasse, including:
+New York Habitat has hundreds of vacation rentals conveniently located in the 14th arrondissement, near the Catacombs and the famous neighborhood of Montparnasse, including:

 - This charming 1-Bedroom Vacation Rental in Montparnasse – Porte de Versailles (PA-3581), with a large kitchen and cozy living room.
 Enjoy the bedroom’s southwestern-facing windows overlooking a courtyard.